dcunited001/dcunited001.github.io/_posts/2018-03-07-semioteleological-revolution-a-sociophysical-phase-change.md

 For America, all of this *informational discord* makes it incredibly difficult just to resist the chaos and succumb to internal social conflict, not to mention all the other unspeakable consequences.

+- the informational discord is necessary for our enemies to disrupt socioepistemic consensus, so that they can systemically (root their own narratives and beliefs.)
+  - this include the roots of an incredibly anti-American narrative that paints America as an evil empire.
+If this component to our enemies narrative manages to root itself as a major component of consensus in America and abroad right at the onset of the decline of Western monopolar hegemony, then Americans will forever deal with the consequences of that anti-American narrative.
+    - (TODO: reword this and render it as an appropriately connective segue)

 The answer is to reinforce old traditions and build a new tradition at the same time.
 To all Americans, we need to harmonize our voices and